Defecate on My Face: Background

 The song, written in D minor, tells the story of Adolf Hitler and his rise through history as a great dictator.
 It follows his various successes throughout the Second World War, and in doing so, it reveals that his dramatic rise to power is made possible, or perhaps hampered, by his one weakness: he requires that Eva Braun defecate on his face, presumably as a fetish.
 When, one day she refuses, his dictatorship goes awry and several misfortunes befall him.
 The song reveals this to be the cause of the (real-life) failure of his plans to conquer the world, and his demise.

 The idea of Hitler's coprophilia was first suggested in The Mind of Adolf Hitler, a psychological analysis prepared in 1943 for the US Office of Strategic Services (OSS) by psychoanalyst Walter C. Langer.
 One of the report's conclusions was that Hitler had "coprophagic tendencies or their milder manifestations" in his heterosexual relationships, and masochistically derived "sexual gratification from the act of having a woman urinate or defecate on him."

 The chorus contains the lines: "There's trouble brewing in the Warsaw Pact; So hurry up Eva and move your digestive tract".
-The Warsaw Pact was not established until 1955, several years after Hitler's death.
+The Warsaw Pact was not established until 1955, a decade after Hitler's death.
 Due to the song's lyrics, it was not played on radio until 1993.

 The second B-side, "The Art-Income Dialectic" was recorded as a prize for winning a 3RRR battle of the bands competition.
 It was recorded at the Aztec Studios on 24 November 1985, alongside two other tracks: "If You Want the Toilet, You're in It" and "When You're Happy and You Know It, Kill Yourself".
 "If You Want the Toilet..." was released on Collected Recordings 1986-1993 in 1995, while "When You're Happy..." remained unreleased until the 2021 reissue of Form and Meaning Reach Ultimate Communion.
 A recording of the battle of the bands competition TISM participated in was also released on the CD reissue of FMRUC.

 The record sleeve is pink, with red writing stating "THIS IS SERIOUS MUM" in all four edges, while faux biographies of the band members are written in the main field in black, with a large red "TISM" in the centre of each.
 If viewed from a distance, the artwork resembles a backwards swastika.
 The biographical text was later published separately in the book The TISM Guide to Little Aesthetics in 1990.